Nthompson096/KVM-GPU-Passthrough/README.md

     </qemu:commandline>

-Also do not forgot to set your smbios mode to host like so:
+Also do not forgot to set your smbios mode to host like so if all else fails:

     <smbios mode="host"/>